KristianWEB/fakebooker-frontend/README.md

 ### `yarn start`

-If the app doesn't start, please run the following command,
-### `yarn add react-scripts@1.1.1`

-If the problem still persists, cd to root folder and run,
+If you face any problems, cd to root folder and run,
 ### `yarn upgrade`

 Runs the app in the development mode.<br>